COVID-19 Notice: WE ARE OPEN AND OPERATING NORMALLY

 Beta Analytic’s enhanced groundwater service reflects its ongoing commitment to providing clients the most comprehensive service at the best price.
 With prices stable for over a decade, the laboratory continues to pack more value into its world-renowned radiocarbon dating service.
 Further information on groundwater samples, including sampling and shipping recommendations, can be found in the lab’s web page about radiocarbon dating groundwater.

 Beta Analytic is a Florida-based laboratory with a global scope.
-Forwarding offices around the world ensure convenient shipping of samples for clients in Europe, Japan, China, Australia, Brazil, Korea, and Taiwan.
+Forwarding offices around the world ensure convenient shipping of samples for clients in Europe, Japan, China, Brazil, Korea, and Taiwan.
 Beta Analytic’s global team provides dedicated and comprehensive customer support and technical consultation before, during and after sample submittal at no extra charge.
 Submitters who have doubts about the suitability of their samples are welcome to contact Beta Analytic’s experts prior to sending samples to take advantage of their expertise.

 Samples have a standard turnaround time of 14 business days or less and expedited services are available (2-6 business days).
 All analyses are performed in-house; Beta Analytic does not engage in satellite dating.
 Results are accessible 24/7 via web and mobile access.
 The lab is respected worldwide for accuracy and customer care.